Sign up

 Brian Henry has been a book editor, writer, and creative writing instructor for more than 25 years.
 He teaches creative writing at Toronto Metropolitan University.
 He also leads weekly creative writing courses in Burlington, Mississauga, Oakville and Georgetown and conducts Saturday workshops throughout Ontario.
 His proudest boast is that he has helped many of his students get published.

-The event page is ready (with an early bird price!) so read all the details here.
+The event page is ready so read all the details here.

 Welcome New Members